HRKings/pkmcore/README.md

 My main OS is Linux what made me frustrated when I tried to use the app with Mono/Wine.
 I also wanted to make new apps that use the PKHex.Core, but I didn't want to make them in C# because of portability.

-On top of that I wanted to expand and build upon the core, without interfering with the philosophy of the PKHex team
+On top of that I wanted to expand and build upon the core without interfering with the philosophy of the PKHex team.

 All of that made me start creating this library.